Zest-studi-o/P01-Allotment-gardens/README.md

 [Tomato vine palette](docs/palette-tomato-vine.png)
 [Violet field palette](docs/palette-violet-field.png)

+The final colour palette was slighly altered after testing validator suggestions of improving the contrast and changed the header and footer for a slighly darker hue colour.

 There was some colour exploration using [Adobe Colour Wheel](https://color.adobe.com/create/color-wheel) website, some colours were brought to Coolors website extracted from imagery planned to use on the site to further explore the visual possibilities.